cornell-ece4750/ece4750-sec03-verilator/docs/index.md

 coverage reports _after your tests have been run_.
 This last part is important to stress, and in fact we recommend that you `make clean` and rerun the tests you are interested in before proceeding with generating the report.
 Not cleaning can result in stale and essentially incorrect reports.
-For our example, we would generate the report as follows:
+Also note that coverage information will only be obtained if we pass a valid input to the `COVERAGE` parameter.
+For our previous example, we would dump coverage information and generate the report as follows:

     % make clean
-    % make tb_Adder_RandDelay.v DESIGN=Adder
+    % make tb_Adder_RandDelay.v DESIGN=Adder COVERAGE=coverage
     % make coverage-report

+Here, `COVERAGE=coverage` can be replaced with `COVERAGE=coverage-line` or `COVERAGE=coverage-toggle`.

+To review in class:

+- What was the difference between line and toggle coverage?

-This will populate your `logs` folder...
+Running the aforementioned commands will populate your `logs` folder...

 Testing with Stream Sources and Sinks